wunderwuzzi23/firefox-cookiemonster/README.md

 ## Technical details

 The tool is written in `Golang` using concurrent sender/receiver routines.
-It creates TCP connection to Firefox using `net.Dial`.

-It then sends various config and setup debug messages as JSON serialized objects to eventually run Javascript commands using the `evaluateJSAsync` method and access `Services.cookies.cookies`.
+It creates a TCP connection to Firefox using `net.Dial` and then sends various method calls as JSON serialized objects to eventually run Javascript commands using the `evaluateJSAsync` API to access `Services.cookies.cookies`.

-There is likely a much better/easier way to implemented this, as Firefox recently (since 78) added a `Network.getAllCookies` Debug API, and I was not yet able to figure out how to invoke that.
+There is likely a much better/easier way to implemented this, as Firefox recently (since version 78) added a `Network.getAllCookies` Debug API as well.

 The Mozilla documentation for the `Remote Debug Protocol` is located [here](https://docs.firefox-dev.tools/backend/protocol.html).

 The code leverages a single struct for 5 different "kind of" messages to the server.

 The structure is named `wireMessage` and represents all possible JSON requests/responses.
 Due to the use of a single message type for all requests/responses it can get a bit messy trying to understand the code.
-Yay. :)

 ## Inspired by Cookie Crimes

 What inspired me to research this for Firefox?
 Go check out [Cookie Crimes](https://github.com/defaultnamehere/cookie_crimes) for Chrome by @mangopdf.

 ## Basic usage

+Assuming you have a Firefox instance to connect to and its listening at `localhost:9222`, just run:

 ```
 .\ffcm.exe